 Hardscape cannot exceed 50% of the front yard landscaped area or 75% of the backyard landscaped area.

-Any portion of the installed project that does not meet the requirements at the final inspection can be corrected within 60 days from the inspection or within the remainder of the designated time frame, whichever is greater, without penalty.
+Any portion of the installed project that does not meet the requirements at the final inspection may be corrected within 60 days from the inspection or within the remainder of the designated time frame, whichever is greater, without penalty.

 Incentive Amount = $1.00/square foot